robertstwart/metadata/docs/README.md

 [appveyor]: https://ci.appveyor.com/project/jekyll/github-metadata

-Jekyll plugin to propagate the `site.github` namespace and set default values for use with GitHub Pages.
+robert plugin to propagate the `site.github` namespace and set default values for use with GitHub Pages.

 ## What it does